 AER William and Dorothy Ferrell Scholarship

-This scholarship is provided to graduate students who are visually impaired or blind.
+This scholarship is provided in even years to graduate students who are visually impaired or blind.

 American Council of the Blind’s Scholarship Program